paralin/quic-channel/README.md

  - Will also be useful for visualization.
  - Can also store Routes that we can then use later.

+## Probe Handling

+When we receive a route probe, the general logic looks like:

+ - Verify the probe and attempt to insert it into the probe table
+ - Check to see if the probe is already in the table, if so update the expiration time

+The probe table queries we might ask are:

+ - Does this probe already exist in the table? (use a hash of the route as a uuid)

+At startup we need to cycle through the table registering expiration timers.

+## Failure Recovery

+We must aim to minimize the number of packets sent over the network for routing.
+This is done by optimizing how network changes are handled:

+ - Route probes have a expiration time
+ - Route probes are kept in memory, and re-transmitted over new peer connections when they become available.
+ -

 ## Packet Addressing

 Generally applications can be reachable through the network in the following ways: